- May 25, 2018

 No weaves, no concerns about hair texture or flyaway strands getting in your face as they kicked, punched and speared their way to save the day.
 And they never gave up— even when they were being pummeled and killed.
 BadAss Black Women till the end.

-And by the way, they break the colorism barrier that has plagued the Black community by privileging dark-skinned women!
+And by the way, they break the colorism barrier that has plagued the Black community by privileging light-skinned women over their darker sisters!
 Yes!
 Long hair— out!
 Light-skinned—out!
 And I’m not hating on my light-skinned sisters because they too are victims of white supremacy thinking and how it has shaped our beliefs so profoundly that beauty is anyone who is close to white.
 Think I’m lying?
 Google “beauty” and see how the coding only offers up images of white women, and one Asian woman.
 Google “black beauty” and the coding brings up images of horses.
 Just recently, one or two images of black women have shown up.
 But what does it mean when we are placed alongside hundreds of images of black horses?
 There are no horses coded in “beauty.”
 Just whiteness.
+[Update–the white men who code Google’s algorithms have become more culturally sensitive, but not much].

 My most favorite scene is when Okoye, leader of the Dora Milaje confronts her love.
 He asks “you would kill your love?”
 And she, unflinching and holding a spear in her hand ready to impale him, answers “to protect Wakanda?
 Yes!”
 Game over.

 Brother man looks around at the havoc these KickAss Black Women guards have inflicted on his men and drops his weapon.
 There is no indication that their love has diminished, it’s just that there was a boundary he dared not cross.
-Her duty to protect the throne and the she loved outweighed her love of an individual man.
+Her duty to protect the throne and her love of country outweighed her love of an individual man.
 We have much to learn from her and the other women.

 This is the second crisis that Danai Gurira’s character Okoye’s encounters.
 Prior to this scene, she is implored to rebel; she refuses because her commitment as a member of the Dora Milaje is to duty and protecting the throne and “whoever sits on it” is what matters most.
 Now that’s loyalty.